suny-downstate-medical-center/netpyne/CONTRIBUTING.md

 Log into your GitHub account and navigate to the [NetPyNE repo](https://github.com/Neurosim-lab/netpyne).
 In the upper right corner of the page, click on "Fork".

-The original NetPyNE repository is located at `https://github.com/Neurosim-lab/netpyne` while your fork will be located at `https://github.com/[your-GitHub-username]/netpyne`.
+The official NetPyNE repository is located at `https://github.com/Neurosim-lab/netpyne` while your fork will be located at `https://github.com/[your-GitHub-username]/netpyne`.

-Changes are constantly being added to the NetPyNE repository, so it is essential that you ensure your fork is synchronized with the original repo before making any changes of your own.
-If you have an existing fork of NetPyNE and haven't made any changes you want to keep, the easiest way to synchronize with the original repo is to delete your fork and create a new one.
+Changes are constantly being added to the NetPyNE repository, so it is essential that you ensure your fork is synchronized with the official repo before making any changes of your own.
+If you have an existing fork of NetPyNE and haven't made any changes you want to keep, the easiest way to synchronize with the official repo is to delete your fork and create a new one.
 To delete your fork, navigate to its webpage (https://github.com/[your-GitHub-username]/netpyne), click on "Settings", then under "Danger Zone" click on "Delete this repository" and follow the directions.
 Be sure to delete any local clones of your NetPyNE fork as well.

 > **Note:** See [deleting a repository](https://help.github.com/en/github/administering-a-repository/deleting-a-repository) in [GitHub Help](https://help.github.com/en) for detailed instructions.